Rid Yourself of Dry Winter Skin with 5 Simple Tips

 Dry winter skin is itchy enough.
 But wearing certain kinds of clothing over dry, sensitive skin can make you feel even itchier.
 Avoid less breathable synthetic fabrics like nylon, polyester and rayon.

-If you find your cozy fabrics are irritating your skin, make sure your winter skincare routine includes a moisturiser that’s gentle on your skin like Vaseline® Jelly.
+If you find your cozy fabrics are irritating your skin, make sure your winter skincare routine includes a moisturizer that’s gentle on your skin like Vaseline® Jelly Cocoa Butter.

 During winter, your skin loses moisture at a much faster rate, leading to the weakening of the protective top layer.
 You may find yourself having to apply lotion more often to maintain the same comfort level.